department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/gulf-war.md

 <div class="va-introtext">

-If you served in the Gulf War in Operation Desert Shield or Operation Desert Storm any time after August 2, 1990, you may be at risk of certain health conditions.
+If you served in the Gulf War in Operation Desert Shield or Operation Desert Storm anytime after August 2, 1990, you may be at risk of certain health conditions.
 Learn about these conditions and what to do next to take care of your health.

 </div>